 There are two people in this world: fragrance loyalists and fragrance lotharios.
 Loyalists have one scent they wear day in and out – it’s synonymous with who they are.
-Sometimes, you can smell a fragrance loyalist walking towards you before you can physically see them.
-Fragrance lotharios are the polar opposite – they were a new scent daily (sometimes more) depending on their mood, outfit, or the season.
+Sometimes, you can smell a fragrance loyalist walking toward you before you can physically see them.
+Fragrance lotharios are the polar opposite – they wear a new scent daily (sometimes more) depending on their mood, outfit, or the season.
 They can be floral one day, woody the next.
-And they’re constantly on the hunt for their next olfactive conquest.
+And they’re constantly on the hunt for their next olofactory conquest.

 I proudly identify as the latter.
 I have the utmost respect for those who wear the same scent for years, but in my opinion there are too many beautiful fragrances in this world and I need to try them all.
 This trait also lends itself incredibly well to my career as a beauty editor – what kind of fragrance commentator would I be if I didn’t wear them, sometimes all at once (sorry, Uber driver).